-"Annual Compliance Fee" means the \$1,500 Annual Compliance Fee to be paid by the School to the Issuer on or before January 1 of each year pursuant to the Loan Agreement.

-"Applicable Elected Representative" means any Person constituting an "applicable elected representative" within the meaning given to the term in Section 147(f)(2)(E) of the Code.

-"Architect" means Combined Resources Construction and Design, Inc.

-"Assignment of Building Loan Mortgage" means the Assignment of Building Loan Mortgage and Security Agreement, dated as of the Closing Date, given by the Mortgagee to the Trustee, as the same may be amended, modified or assigned thereto from time to time.

-"Assignment of Collateral Mortgages" means collectively, (i) the Series 2011 Assignment of Collateral Mortgage, (ii) the Series 2013 Assignment of Collateral Mortgage, (iii) the Series 2017 Assignment of Collateral Mortgage, and (iv) the assignment of any other Collateral Mortgages, from the Issuer to the Trustee and the Series 2011 Trustee to secure any Series of Additional Bonds.

-"Assignment of Project Loan Mortgage" means the Assignment of Project Loan Mortgage and Security Agreement, dated as of the Closing Date, given by the Mortgagee to the Trustee, as the same may be amended, modified or assigned thereto from time to time.

-"Assignment of Mortgages" means collectively, (i) the Assignment of Project Loan Mortgage, (ii) the Assignment of Building Loan Mortgage, and (iv) the assignment of any other Mortgages, from the Issuer to the Trustee to secure any Series of Additional Bonds.

-"Assignment of Series 2011 Collateral Mortgage" means the Assignment of Collateral Mortgage and Security Agreement, dated as of the Closing Date, given by the Issuer to the Trustee, as the same may be amended, modified or assigned thereto from time to time.
+- indirectly through one or more intermediaries controls, or is controlled by, or is under common contract with, the School. - "Annual Compliance Fee" means the \$1,500 Annual Compliance Fee to be paid by the School to the Issuer on or before January 1 of each year pursuant to the Series 2018 Loan Agreement. - "Applicable Elected Representative" means any Person constituting an "applicable elected representative" within the meaning given to the term in Section 147(f)(2)(E) of the Code. - "Architect" means Combined Resources Construction and Design, Inc. - "Assignment of Acquisition Loan Mortgage" means the Assignment of Acquisition Loan Leasehold Mortgage and Security Agreement, dated as of the Closing Date, given by the Issuer to the Trustee, as the same may be amended, modified or assigned thereto from time to time. - "Assignment of Building Loan Mortgage" means the Assignment of Building Loan Leasehold Mortgage and Security Agreement, dated as of the Closing Date, given by the Issuer to the Trustee - "Assignment of Collateral Mortgages" means collectively, (i) the Series 2011 Assignment of Collateral Mortgage, (ii) the Series 2013 Assignment of Collateral Mortgage, (iii) the Series 2017 Assignment of Collateral Mortgage, (iv) the Series 2018 Assignment of Collateral Mortgage, and (v) the assignment of any other Collateral Mortgages, from the Issuer to the Trustee, the Series 2011 Trustee, the Series 2013 Trustee and the Series 2017 Trustee to secure any Series of Additional Bonds. - "Assignment of Ground Lease" means that certain Assignment of Ground Lease dated as of the Closing Date from 102 Kings Point Road Associates, Inc. and CLB100, LLC to the School, as the same may be amended from time to time. - "Assignment of Indirect Loan Mortgage" means the Assignment of Indirect Loan Leasehold Mortgage and Security Agreement, dated as of the Closing Date, given by the Mortgagee to the Trustee, as the same may be amended, modified or assigned thereto from time to time. - "Assignment of Mortgages" means collectively, (i) the Assignment of Acquisition Loan Mortgage, (ii) the Assignment of Building Loan Mortgage, (iii) the Assignment of Indirect Loan Mortgage, and (iv) the assignment of any other Mortgages, from the Issuer to the Trustee to secure any Series of Additional Bonds. - "Assignment of Series 2011 Collateral Mortgage" means the Assignment of Collateral Leasehold Mortgage and Security Agreement, dated as of the Closing Date, given by the Issuer to the Series 2011 Trustee, as the same may be amended, modified or assigned thereto from time to time. - "Assignment of Series 2013 Collateral Mortgage" means the Assignment of Collateral Leasehold Mortgage and Security Agreement, dated as of the Closing Date, given by the Issuer to the Series 2013 Trustee, as the same may be amended, modified or assigned thereto from time to time.

-"Assignment of Series 2013 Collateral Mortgage" means the Assignment of Collateral Mortgage and Security Agreement, dated as of the Closing Date, given by the Issuer to the Trustee, as the same may be amended, modified or assigned thereto from time to time.
+"Assignment of Series 2017 Collateral Mortgage" means the Assignment of Collateral Leasehold Mortgage and Security Agreement, dated as of the Closing Date, given by the Issuer to the Series 2017 Trustee, as the same may be amended, modified or assigned thereto from time to time.

-"Assignment of Series 2017 Collateral Mortgage" means the Assignment of Collateral Mortgage and Security Agreement, dated as of the Closing Date, given by the Issuer to the Series 2011 Trustee, as the same may be amended, modified or assigned thereto from time to time.
+"Assignment of Series 2018 Collateral Mortgage" means the Assignment of Collateral Mortgage and Security Agreement, dated as of the Closing Date, given by the Issuer to the Series 2018 Trustee, as the same may be amended, modified or assigned thereto from time to time.